exiguus/task.pre.image.video.env/README.md

 [![tests][tests]][tests-url]

 # task.pre.image.video.env [![task.pre.image.video.env][task.pre.image.video.env]][task.pre.image.video.env-url]
-Task-Runner Environment to convert (responsive) images and videos.
+Task-Runner Environment to convert and optimise images and videos.

 The Idea is to pre render content images and videos as assets for static site generator Environments like Jekyll, Hugo, Next, Gatsby or a Application Frameworks like Vue.js, Angular or React.
+The Environment is prepared for CI/CD.

+With the default options JPEG and PNG content Images are reduced ~90% in size.
+If WEBP is used with JPEG as fallback in picture elements, content Images are reduced ~30% again in size for ~60% of all users.

+If WEBM is used with MP4 as fallback in video elements, content Videos may be reduced 4-20 times in size for ~60% of all users.

+This is relevant because the load time of webpages has a significant connection to requested file sizes and UX.
+On content driven webpages images and videos may cause more then 60% of the page size itself.
+Therefor its important to reduce request sizes beside the use of modern load technologies especially on mobile devices and slow networks.

 ## Description